Wings of Controversy: Are Australia's Flying Insects Pests or Beneficial bugs

 Australia is home to a wide variety of flying insects, including:

-Flies: Commonly considered annoyances, but flies are actually powerful pollinators.
+Flies: Commonly considered annoyances, but flies are powerful pollinators.
 It is known that they can pollinate plants at least as effectively as honeybees.
 The common fly species include house flies, blowflies (bluebottles), bush flies, and fruit flies.

-Wasps and Bees: These pollinators are found throughout the country and are the unsung heroes of pollination in Australia, as they contribute significantly to the pollination of agricultural crops.
+Wasps and Bees: These pollinators are found throughout the country and are the unsung heroes of pollination in Australia, as they contribute significantly to the pollination of crops.

 Mosquitoes: These blood-sucking insects are prevalent in many parts of Australia, particularly in areas with standing water.